cosmicjs/unft-marketplace/README.md

 ## uNFT Marketplace

+Now updated to connect to the new dashboard and [Cosmic JavaScript SDK](https://www.npmjs.com/package/@cosmicjs/sdk)!
 The uNFT Marketplace is a template that you can use to start your own digital art marketplace.
 Download for free.

 ![Cosmic uNFT](https://user-images.githubusercontent.com/1950722/178328933-c6f0008f-a188-4678-9420-404dd1f02871.gif)